Childhood Leukemia Linked to PFAS Levels Measured in Mother's First Trimester

 In a study in Finland, increasing serum concentrations of specific per- and polyfluoroalkyl substances (PFAS) measured in women during pregnancy were associated with risk of childhood acute lymphoblastic leukemia (ALL) in their offspring.
 This study—the first to explore the association between prenatal PFAS exposure and risk of childhood leukemia—was published in the Journal of the National Cancer Institute on December 13, 2023.

 Rena R. Jones, Ph.D.
-M.S., investigator, and Mary H. Ward, Ph.D., senior investigator, both in the Occupational and Environmental Epidemiology Branch, and colleagues in DCEG and Finland measured PFAS in first-trimester blood samples collected from women aged 18-39 in the Finnish Maternity Cohort, a population-based biobank that captured over 90% of pregnancies in Finland between 1986 and 2010.
+M.S., senior investigator, and Mary H. Ward, Ph.D., senior investigator, both in the Occupational and Environmental Epidemiology Branch, and colleagues in DCEG and Finland measured PFAS in first-trimester blood samples collected from women aged 18-39 in the Finnish Maternity Cohort, a population-based biobank that captured over 90% of pregnancies in Finland between 1986 and 2010.
 The analysis was conducted among 400 cases of childhood ALL and 400 matched controls.

 PFAS are a group of chemicals of global concern due to their widespread use and environmental persistence.
 Humans are exposed primarily from contaminated food, drinking water, and house dust.
 Two of the most abundant PFAS, perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA), were voluntarily phased out of production in the early 2000s but have continued to be detected in humans.
 Prenatal and postnatal exposure to PFAS occurs through cord blood and breast milk, respectively.